India's premier resume service

 In addition to exploring the company’s official website and social media accounts, think of your skills and expertise that can directly contribute to the company’s growth.

 Describe a Situation When You Exercised Leadership?

-Choose an example that present your project management skills at their best – something that convey that how effectively and confidently you spearhead a team.
+Choose an example that presents your project management skills at their best – something that conveys how effectively and confidently you spearhead a team.
 However, it should also be relevant to the role you have applied to.
 Use enough details to make it memorable and believable.

-Even if you are not on a managerial role in your present organization, discuss about a situation when you took an initiative on your own or spearheaded a short-term project.
+Even if you are not in a managerial role in your present organization, discuss a situation when you took an initiative on your own or spearheaded a short-term project.

-Remember that rather than the person itself, your reasons of admiring that person is important here.
+Remember that rather than the person itself, your reasons for admiring that person are important here.
 So, be careful not to reflect negativity of any sort with your reasons.

 What Would Your Initial 30, 60, or 90 Days Look like in This Role?

 This might seem illogical to you, but from an employer’s perspective, the question does make sense.
-Reason being, you will be hired to fill a gap in some department or team.
+The reason is that you will be hired to fill a gap in some department or team.

-Begin by discussing things that you may require to ensure company’s growth in your new role.
-This may include getting access to some additional information, being familiar to certain sections of the company and discussing specific things with your colleagues.
+Begin by discussing things that you may require to ensure the company’s growth in your new role.
+This may include getting access to some additional information, being familiar with certain sections of the company, and discussing specific things with your colleagues.